Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/README.md

 +   Define the different types of services
 +   Identify the main categories of services as part of an architecture
 +   Describe each service, its use, features, and benefits

+### Monolithic architecture
+Applications are made up of multiple components.
+The components communicate with each other to transmit data, fulfill requests, and keep the application running.